-Practicing safe sex may decrease your risk of vulvar cancer.
-This includes using condoms to protect against sexually transmitted infections.
+Practicing safer sex may decrease your risk of vulvar cancer.
+This includes using condoms to protect against sexually transmitted infections (STIs).

 A vaccine is available to protect against certain forms of HPV infection.
 The vaccine is approved to prevent cervical cancer and genital warts.
 It may help prevent other cancers linked to HPV, such as vulvar cancer.
 The vaccine is given to young girls before they become sexually active, and to adolescents and women up to age 26.